Mug shot of Donald Trump: Fundraising

 Before Trump's arraignment in April 2023 in New York City, his daughter-in-law, Lara Trump, said that any mug shot of Trump would "go down in history as the most famous mug shot ever to exist in America".
 Ex-Trump spokesman Hogan Gidley joked that such a photograph would be the "most manly, most masculine, most handsome mug shot of all time".
 No booking photograph was taken during the arraignment, and Trump's campaign website began selling T-shirts featuring a pretend mug shot.

 Ninety minutes after Trump's release from the Fulton County Jail on August 24, the Trump campaign began selling T-shirts, mugs, and other merchandise with his booking photograph.
 On August 26, the campaign said it had raised $7.1 million since the release of the photo.
-The Lincoln Project, sellers on Etsy, and others also began selling merchandise with the booking photo; the Trump campaign, which did not hold the copyright, threatened to sue any user who did not obtain their prior authorization.
+The Lincoln Project, sellers on Etsy, and others also began selling merchandise with the booking photo.
+Despite the photo being public domain under Georgia law, the Trump campaign threatened to sue any user who did not obtain their prior authorization.